-The Elgato Eve Degree costs $69.99, which doesn’t break the bank considering its accuracy and user-friendly design.
+The Elgato Eve Degree has an RRP of $69.99, which doesn’t break the bank considering its accuracy and user-friendly design.
 In this Elgato Eve Degree review, you’re going to discover the good and the bad about this smart home device.
 We’ll cover the design, applications, features, and whether or not the Elgato Eve Degree is right for your home.

 Nowadays it’s not uncommon to find groundbreaking technology that can fit in the palm of your hands, and the Elgato Eve Degree is no exception.
 The dimensions are 2.1 x 2.1 x 0.6 inches and it weighs only 1.4 ounces.
 The body is made from anodized aluminum which makes it less susceptible to corrosion.
 This is helpful if you keep your Eve Degree in a moist environment.

 The LCD screen is easy to read, so you don’t need to rely on the app to view data.
 However, the app does offer valuable information about the climate of the room (stay tuned).
 One neat aspect of the design is that it easily blends into any room, no matter the layout.
 Simply place the device in an appropriate spot and nobody will even notice it’s there.